tomjoht/learnapidoc/_docs/resources/docapis_aerisweather_example.md

 ## The Aeris Weather API

-Since you've been working with the weather API on OpenWeatherMap, it's probably a good idea to compare this simple weather API with another one.
-Check out the [Aeris Weather API here](http://www.aerisweather.com/support/docs/api/).
-This is one of the most interesting, well-documented and powerful weather APIs I've encountered.
+In earlier tutorials, you integrated information from the [OpenWeatherMap API](https://openweathermap.org/api).
+I's probably a good idea to compare this OpenWeatherMap API with another weather API.
+The [Aeris Weather API](http://www.aerisweather.com/support/docs/api/) is one of the most interesting, well-documented and powerful weather APIs I've encountered.

 {% include random_ad2.html %}

-In this example, you'll get the wind in MPH and then set an answer to display on the page based on some conditional logic.

 ## 1. Get the API keys

 See the [Getting Started](http://www.aerisweather.com/support/docs/api/getting-started/) page for information on how to register and get API keys.
-(Obviously, get the free version of the keys available to development projects.)
-You will need both the CLIENTID and CLIENTSECRET to make API calls.
+(Get the free version of the keys available to development projects.)
+You will need both the ID and secret to make API calls.
+See [Get the Aeris Weather API secret and ID](docapis_get_auth_keys.html#aeris_weather_apikey) for more detail.
+(You can also borrow my keys [here](https://idratherbewriting.com/learnapidoc/assets/files/apikeys.txt)

 ## 2. Construct the request

-Browse through the [available endpoints](http://www.aerisweather.com/support/docs/api/reference/endpoints/) and look for one that would give you the wind speed.
-The [`observations`](http://www.aerisweather.com/support/docs/api/reference/endpoints/observations/) resource provides information about wind speed, as does [`forecasts`](http://www.aerisweather.com/support/docs/api/reference/endpoints/forecasts/).
+Browse through the [available endpoints](http://www.aerisweather.com/support/docs/api/reference/endpoints/) in the Weather API and look for one that would give you the wind speed.
+The [`observations`](https://www.aerisweather.com/support/docs/api/reference/endpoints/observations/) endpoint provides information about wind speed, as does [`forecasts`](http://www.aerisweather.com/support/docs/api/reference/endpoints/forecasts/).
 The response from `observations` looks a little simpler, so let's use that endpoint.

 <a href="http://www.aerisweather.com/support/docs/api/reference/endpoints/observations/" class="noExtIcon"><img src="images/aerisobservations.png" alt="Aeris Weather observations resource" /></a>

 {% include random_ad.html %}

-To get the forecast details for Santa Clara, California, add it after `/observations`, like this:
+To get the forecast details for Santa Clara, California, add `santa%20clara,ca` after `/observations`, like this:

 ```
 http://api.aerisapi.com/observations/santa%20clara,ca?client_id=CLIENT_ID&client_secret=CLIENT_SECRET
 ```

+{: .note}
+You will need to swap in your own client ID and secret in place of `CLIENT_ID` and `CLIENT_SECRET` in the code above.

 ## 3. Analyze the response

-Here's the response from the request:
+Here's the response from [the request](http://api.aerisapi.com/observations/santa%20clara,ca?client_id=ByruDorHEne2JB64BhP1k&client_secret=Jp4xullRcy6DXTPSTKBGXAvGGTaT04iiUQXPj0ob):

 ```json
 {